- AS & A2 Courses

 Enhancement & Enrichment

-Here at Atwood School we feel that it is important to give our 6th form students the appropriate amount of responsibility and to that end there are opportunities for them to become subject prefects, senior prefects and even Head boy or Head girl.
+Here at Atwood School we feel that it is important to give our 6th form students the appropriate amount of responsibility and to that end there are opportunities for them to become subject prefects, senior prefects and even Head of Parliament.
 In such positions, and through the power of the Student Voice and Sixth Form Committee, our 6th formers are able to express their views and make suggestions that will influence and enrich their experience whilst in the sixth form.
 Our 6th Form students have raised money for charities they chose to support including Macmillan, Children In Need and Help the Heroes and have been working with the KS 5 team on how to improve the 6th form facilities and environment.

 Our students are encouraged to engage in the many extra-curricular activities offered and get involved with some act of community support.
 We currently have students working in a range of positions such as a ‘Buddy’ with year 7 pupils, working on the school radio, assisting in local primary schools supporting the younger pupils and giving assemblies to different year groups at Altwood.